Derry photographer Patryk's stunning night sky images through in 'Reach for The Stars'

-Derry photographer Patryk's stunning night sky images of the Moon, Milky Way and Northern Lights through in 'Reach for The Stars'
+Derry photographer Patryk's 3 stunning night sky pictures of the Moon, Milky Way and Northern Lights through in 'Reach for The Stars'

 Patryk Sadowski, from Derry city has been shortlisted in the ‘Out of this World’ category for his image ‘Crescent Moon Over Donegal’ in the competition run by the Dublin Institute for Advanced Studies (DIAS).